brikis98/yevgeniy-brikman-homepage/_posts/2024-07-15-new-book-fundamentals-of-devops.md

 This is not another book on DevOps culture.
-This is a hands-on guide that includes dozens of step-by-step examples that will have you running real systems: e.g., you'll deploy Kubernetes clusters in AWS, manage infrastructure with OpenTofu, set up CI/CD pipelines with GitHub Actions, etc:
+This is a hands-on guide that includes dozens of step-by-step examples that will have you running real systems: e.g., you'll deploy Kubernetes clusters in AWS, manage infrastructure with OpenTofu, set up CI/CD pipelines with GitHub Actions, etc.:

 {% include figure.html path="blog/fundamentals-of-devops/fundamentals-of-devops-toc-examples.png" caption="A snippet of just a handful of the dozens of hands-on examples in the book" style="max-height: none;" %}